 - Try to find balance and make time for things you enjoy: The Supervising Practitioner stressed the importance of studying and caring for oneself.
 She said some A-level students had given up activities, such as running or socialising, during exam prep.
 A good self-care routine is key to reducing worries.

 - Talk to others about how you feel: After the workshops, children and young people felt more empowered and prepared to face exams.
 Adele emphasised the importance of seeking support from teachers, peers and family during exams.

 Adele also received positive feedback from teachers.
 One of the year six teachers, Cath Morris, at St John’s Catholic Primary School thanked Adele for coming to see them and sharing top tips and coping strategies to help and support children in the run up to SATs.
 She said: “It was really helpful and ideas we can continue in the classroom.
 It has helped some of our children understand their thoughts and feelings.”

 Workshops were delivered to year six children at Delph Side Community Primary School and St. John’s Primary School and an assembly was delivered to year 11 students at Our Lady Queen of Peace Engineering College in Skelmersdale.
-Adele also spoke to A level students about managing exam worries at a drop-in at West Lancs College.
+Adele also spoke to A-level students about managing exam worries at a drop-in at West Lancashire College.

 These workshops served as a reminder that academic success should not come at the expense of mental wellbeing.
 By equipping children and young people with effective coping mechanisms and promoting self-care, the workshops have had a lasting impact on children and young people, enabling them to tackle exams with resilience and a healthier mind-set.